xpinux/Project-SABER/02.Detection/README.md

 ### 6. Set Thresholds and Conditions
 1. Apply thresholds or filters defined in the `.md` file (Most probably you won't have too, as it is set in the Query)
-2. Adjust thresholds to match your environment’s baseline activity.
+2. (Optional) Adjust thresholds to match your environment’s baseline activity.

 ---